 At this point, each section is already populated with a wide selection.
 But using the “Add/Remove” feature allows you to download, install and use scores of alternative desktop designs.
 Most of these give alternative looks to the panel, the main menu and panel sub-menus.
 Some themes are larger and come with their own “controls” and “windows borders” designs as well.
 These elements are then made independently available, so for example, I can apply the “Zorin 8-Black” window border to the “Glass-Glaucous” panel theme.

 None of these adjustments will make the Cinnamon desktop look or act like a Mac.
 Or Unity or Gnome or KDE for that matter.
-Though I’ve never seen a mission statement on his point from Linux Mint Cinnamon they obviously seem to be about offering a maximally Windows-like environment.
-(Which explains why so many of the alternate desktop themes are Windows related.)
+Though I’ve never seen a mission statement on this point from Linux Mint Cinnamon, they obviously seem to be about offering a maximally Windows-like environment (Which explains why so many of the alternate desktop themes are Windows related.)
 I think this design strategy makes Linux Mint Cinnamon the perfect landing spot for users fleeing Microsoft.
 The familiarity of its look and behavior will certainly flatten the learning curve.

 Based, I’d guess, on the same digital foundation as the Gnome activities dash, Mint has added features to it so that it can, among other things, be made to act as an elegant workplace switcher and previewer.

-Hovering on the top right corner of my desktop activates it.
-All workplaces are shown, all active applications are shown and if more than one application is running on a given workplace they are separated so they can be clearly displayed.
-One click will switch you application and/or desktop.
+Hovering in the top right corner of my desktop activates it.
+All workplaces are shown, all active applications are shown, and if more than one application is running on a given workplace they are separated, so they can be clearly displayed.
+One click will switch your application and/or desktop.

-In many ways Linux Mint is too deep to discuss in one article; in writing this I had to discard quite a lot.
+In many ways, Linux Mint is too deep to discuss in one article; in writing this, I had to discard quite a lot.
 Mint’s Screensaver comes to mind, but also Nemo File Manager’s many right-click options.
-But the plain truth is that there are widgets and applets in especially in “Extensions” I still have not gotten around to experimenting with.
+But the plain truth is that there are widgets and applets, especially in “Extensions” I still have not gotten around to experimenting with.

 Finally, I’ve been using a computer of some sort for at least 30 years.
 I had a Commodore, an Apple, and a DOS PC.
 I’ve used Microsoft ME through to Windows 10.
-In Linux, I’ve used Ubuntu pre and post Unity, Linux Mint Mate, Fedora, Arch and Zorin.
-Overall these machines and systems and all this time, I’ve never had what I’m enjoying right now: 18 months and counting of completely trouble-free computer use.
+In Linux, I’ve used Ubuntu pre- and post-Unity, Linux Mint Mate, Fedora, Arch and Zorin.
+Overall, these machines and systems and all this time, I’ve never had what I’m enjoying right now.